Ralph Klein: The Alberta Advantage: Klein's austerity campaign

 In the years following 1995 oil and natural gas prices continued to rise generating significant royalty revenue for the province.
-Klein's new challenge was convincing the public to "reinvest" in recently cut public services while maintaining the his fiscally conservative reputation.
+Klein's new challenge was convincing the public to "reinvest" in recently cut public services while maintaining his fiscally conservative reputation.
 Government spending increased dramatically, rising 60 per cent between 1997 and 2001 which garnered rebuke from former administration allies such as the Canadian Taxpayers Federation and other conservative thinktanks.
 Klein sought to reinvent government in Alberta as a streamlined and efficient operation which heavily relied on privatization and contracting.
 Progressive Conservatives brought in Ted Gaebler the co-author of Reinventing Government and controversial former New Zealand Labour government Treasurer Roger Douglas to advise on the sweeping reforms.

 At the 2004 Calgary Stampede, Klein announced that the province had set aside the necessary funds to repay its public debt in 2005.

 From the mid-1980s to September 2003, the inflation adjusted price of a barrel of crude oil on NYMEX was generally under $25/barrel.
 A rebound in the price of oil worldwide led to big provincial surpluses in Alberta since the mid-1990.
 During 2004, the price of oil rose above $40, and then $50.
 A series of events led the price to exceed $60 by August 11, 2005, leading to a record-speed hike that reached $75 by the middle of 2006.

 Political analyst David Taras of Mount Royal University argued that although Klein was popular, he failed at public policy.
 His focus on paying down Alberta's fiscal debt during an oil boom - a time when interest rates on debt were low - was done "at the expense of hospitals, roads, light rail transit lines, and investing in better health-care services or education."

 Rich Vivone, who was involved in Alberta politics from 1980 to 2005, claimed Klein "had the trust and popularity to do almost anything he wanted and survive" and his "fiscal achievements early in his career were significant, but he "utterly failed at health reform and economic diversification" and he did "little for culture, recreation or the arts."